NatTheDonutCat/NatTheDonutCat/README.md

 - 👋 Hi, I’m @NatTheDonutCat and I'm a programming student.
 - 👀 I’m interested in app development, art and music, finance.
-- 🌱 I’m currently learning Javascript, PHP, and Assembly.
+- 🌱 I'm familiar with C, C++, VB, HTML, and CSS.
+I’m currently learning Javascript, PHP, and Assembly.
 - 💞️ I’m looking to learn more about the practical application of programming and collaborate on projects.
 - 📫 How to reach me twitter, reddit, instagram, or discord with same username.